-- A. For every semester worked, IFC officers will receive a stipend not to exceed \$1,000.
-The Director of Recruitment will receive an additional \$3,000 to cover summer living expenses. - B. Payment will be dispersed monthly in even amounts throughout the academic year.
+- For every semester worked, IFC officers will receive a stipend not to exceed \$1,250.
+The Director of Recruitment will receive an additional \$3,000 to cover summer living expenses.
+The Director of Public Relations will receive an additional \$250 for collaboration and creating content over the summer. - a.
+If a council position becomes vacant and cannot be filled for any reason, the councilman who fills that position may be eligible for the vacant positions' stipend. - 2) Payment will be dispersed twice a semester in even amounts throughout the academic year.
 Payment may be reviewed and adjusted by the staff advisor of the Center for Fraternity and Sorority Life and IFC President, based on the officer's evaluations and the discretion of his advisor.
 The evaluations must be completed in order to receive payment and will be reviewed with that officer prior to the close of each semester.